 Add some more variety to your next bird hunt by puddle jumping ducks.

 Bird hunting can take multiple forms.
-We can hike up rocky ridges to shoot red-legged devils (chukar) all the way to walking grasslands looking for pheasant to pop out.
+We can hike up rocky ridges to shoot red-legged devils (chukar) all the way to walking grasslands looking for ring-necked pheasant to pop out.
 Whatever kind of bird hunting we do, we always seem to overlap in different ways.
 If I go hunt sage grouse, I’m also expecting to see some quail.
 It’s just the way it is.
 The other two species that overlap are pheasant and ducks.